christmas

 A man and a woman are shopping for jewellery at the Malaga Christmas market.

 With the sea on one side and twinkling lights on the other, this market is ideal for a leisurely Christmas stroll.
-You'll find gastronomy, fashion, jewellery, crafts, and slow-fashion brands, along with plenty of festive treats.
+You'll find food, fashion, jewellery, crafts, and slow-fashion brands.

 Open: Daily until January 6, from 10 a.m. to 10 p.m.